ditwoo/kaggle-severstal-steel-defect-detection/README.md

 ### Config structure

-`train.py` expect to see configuration file with structure like this:
+`train.py` expect configuration file with structure like this:

 ```